 Mega Splash: Our mega splashes, often called “jelly fish”, because they look like a form of marine creatures, are carried out by propelling water mixed with inks or/and paint of different colors, using a compressor.
 These water sculptures flow in the air to 6 or 8 feet high.
 The different shapes are obtained by modifying pressure and the pipe of water supply, which allows breaking the original shape of the “jelly fish” into fairy tale flowers for example.
 Under pressure, the water extracts the dies which will color the water column.
 The crystal appearance and the magical transparency looks like the work of a glassblower.

 Fluid Painting: In the pouring acrylic painting technique, the paint is not applied with a brush or palette knife, but rather use gravity to move the paint across a surface by tilting it.
 The results are unlike anything you can get with a brush.
 The fluid flows without any brush marks or texture.
 We take macro photography of this psychedelic paint while it still wet and alive by choosing the best swirls.
 Things always look so different once dry.
+Our technique: Our splash photographs reveal unique liquid sculptures, created by the collision of water, cream, paint, or ink droplets or by using gravity to move the paint across a surface by tilting it.
+These liquids in motion are frozen in time by a high-speed flash of light.
+Our art prints are created with a dye sublimation process on aluminum so the colors become a magical luminescence.

 I create remarkable jewelry from antique and vintage architectural elements, including hinges, keyholes, chandelier parts and doorbells.
 I also repurpose musical instruments, clock-parts, vintage tools and postage stamps.
 I search high and low for castoff pieces of the past, then reinvent them.
 I frame them in classical jewelry settings, to highlight their hidden and often unintended beauty.
 The result is a striking and adventurous synthesis of industrial strength, history and glamour.